MP0w/MP0w.github.io/root/sub/CV.md

 - Website to collect and track the stats of my Applications and beta repository for my Tweaks (SQL / PHP / HTML 5 / CSS 3) [http://mpow.it/repo](http://mpow.it/repo)
 - Webapp to manage fantasy soccer with my friends [http://mpow.it/fanta](http://mpow.it/fanta) (SQL / PHP / HTM 5 / CSS 3 / BootStrap / Library for JS Graphs)
 - SpottedWorld (WebApp/Social Network) was a Spotted based on Geo-localisation that even showed the most famous Spotted Pages on Facebook near you [Dead because of money - http://spottedworld.net] (SQL / PHP / HTML5 / CSS3)
 - Other websites for clients and for the restaurants of my family.

+<div style="page-break-before: always" ></div>

 ####Experience####
 ----------